Skip to main content

 Signals

 Signals allow you to trigger events in a workflow from outside the workflow.
 This can be useful for reacting to external events, enabling human-in-the-loop interventions, or for signaling the completion of an external task.
+For repeated ordered inputs with durable cursor advancement, use Message Streams.

 Named Signal Waits